Houses in riot affected areas lay deserted or the owners have no option but to sell them.

 According to sources the estimated price of their houses and agricultural lands would be in several crores.
 But the atmosphere has been so much polarised that now the prices being offered are for a throw away.
-These displaced families are trying to sell their properties but the price of their life long and hard earned assets are being offered are very low.
+These displaced families are trying to sell their properties after letting agents liverpool to take incharge of the situation but the price of their life long and hard earned assets are being offered are very low.

 They allege that this is part of a conspiracy as well.
 One of them, Muhammad Sadiq, has been able to sell his large house for only Rs.
 2 lakh while Sabir and Liaqat have only been able to sell their farm lands as peanuts.